-Professor John Fitzgerald is the Chair of the Climate Change Advisory Council.
-He is an adjunct professor in Economics at Trinity College Dublin and an adjunct professor of Electrical and Electronic Engineering at UCD.
+Professor John Fitzgerald is an adjunct professor in Economics at Trinity College Dublin and an adjunct professor of Electrical and Electronic Engineering at UCD.
 He is a former research professor at the Economic and Social Research Institute.
-He is currently also a member of the Royal Irish Academy.
+He is a member of the Royal Irish Academy.
 He was Chairman of the CCAC from 2016 to 2021.

 Patricia is the former General Secretary of ICTU.
 She is a former vice-President of SIPTU and also served as one of two vice-Presidents of Congress.
 A full time official with SIPTU for over 25 years, she was the first woman to serve as a national officer of the union when she was appointed vice-President, in May 2010.
 She has represented workers in all areas of the economy, in both the public and private sectors.
 Patricia was a lead negotiator in both the Croke Park and Haddington Road agreements.
 She played a leading role in the Irish Ferries dispute (2005/6) and in subsequent negotiations that saw an overhaul of employment rights law and the establishment of the National Employment Rights Authority (NERA).
 Patricia served on the boards of the Dublin Airport Authority (DAA) and the Apprenticeship Council.
 She is currently on the Court Services Board and the Board of Uisce Éireann, and is a member of the Housing Commission.